digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - Direct encrypted network link between two VPCs
 - Works same/cross-region and same/cross-account
-- (optional Public Hostnames reslove to private IPs
+- (optional Public Host names resolve to private IPs
 - Same region SGs can reference peer SGs
-- VPC Peering does NOT support transtive peering
+- VPC Peering does NOT support transactive peering
 - Routing Configuration is needed, SGs & NACLs can filter
-- Routing tables at both sides of teh peering connection are needed, directing the flow for the remote CIDR at perr gateway object
+- Routing tables at both sides of teh peering connection are needed, directing the flow for the remote CIDR at per gateway object
 - VPC Peering connections cannot by created where there is overlap in the VPC CIDRS Ideally NEVER use the same address ranges in multiple VPcs.
 - NO VPC Peer between A and C doesn't work,peering is not Transtive